ikolokotronis/image-thumbnail-api/README.md

 ```

 ### Testing user
-Because the app has no registration functionality, a testing admin user is created upon every container build.
+Because the API has no registration functionality, a testing admin user is created upon every container build.
 To access the account, use these credentials:
 * <b>username</b>: admin
 * <b>password</b>: admin